QUBIC VII: The feedhorn-switch system of the technological demonstrator: Switch system

 \subsubsection{Switch electromagnetic measurements}

 We characterized the single channel prototype at room temperature in both the QUBIC bands: 135--165\,GHz and 190--220\,GHz using the VNA available at the laboratory of the University of Milano-Bicocca.
-We used a pair of rectangular-to-circular tapers to connect the VNA to the switch.
-Since the expected insertion loss of the switch was low, we measured and subsequently removed the contribution of the tapers.
+We used a pair of rectangular-to-circular transitions to connect the VNA to the switch.
+Since the expected insertion loss of the switch was low, we measured and subsequently removed the contribution of the tapered transitions.

-Figures~\ref{fig_measured_scattering_param_protoype_135_165} and \ref{fig_measured_scattering_param_protoype_190_220} summarize the results carried out on this prototype.
-The left plots report the insertion and return losses when the switch is open (ON) while the right plots show the same quantities when the switch is closed (OFF).

-We see that when the switch is open at 150 GHz the insertion loss is very low already at room temperature, IL$=-0.13\pm0.03$\,dB.
-We can estimate the improvement at cryogenic temperature (4\,K) using the results found by \cite{Kurpiers2017}.
-In that paper the authors quote a factor 10 (from 0.1 dB/m to 0.01 dB/m) at 10\,GHz, passing from room temperature to 4\,K. In our case we cannot expect a factor 10, because at our frequencies we cannot completely neglect the surface roughness.
-We can expect, however, at least a factor 2 improvement, which makes us confident to be compliant with the requirement IL$\le -0.1$\,dB.
-Moreover, in the QUBIC TD switch array the switch is 5\,mm shorter than this prototype, potentially resulting in a loss reduced by 20\%.

-The measured return loss, shown in the bottom plots, confirms that reflections are well within the requirement of $-$20\,dB specified in Table~\ref{tab_witch_requirements}.
+\newd{When the switch is open, the insertion loss at 150\,GHz is $\mathrm{IL}=-0.2\pm0.05$\,dB at room temperature; see figures~\ref{fig_measured_scattering_param_protoype_135_165} and \ref{fig_measured_scattering_param_protoype_190_220} for which left panels report the insertion and return loss in the QUBIC lower band and the right panels report the same quantities for the upper band.
+The ohmic contribution to the loss is anticipated to be a monotonically increasing function of the guide surface roughness relative to the skin depth, which are $\sim 1\,\mu$m and 0.27\,$\mu$m (computed for $\rho=4.19~ \mu\Omega\,\mathrm{cm}$), respectively, at 150\,GHz \cite{1949JAP....20..352M,1992IMGWL...2..180C}.
+As already said in Section \ref{sec_switches_requirements_design}, the surface roughness associated with machining can be phenomenologically accounted for using an effective bulk resistivity of $16\,\mu\Omega\,\mathrm{cm}$ (O. Peverini, private communication) instead of the more conventional $\sim 4.19\,\mu\Omega\,\mathrm{cm}$ value for room temperature Al 6061-T6 \cite{CLARK1970295, Handbook...Al...1990}}.

+As reported in \ref{sec_switches_requirements_design}, there is a good agreement between simulations and measurements of the insertion loss at room temperature (IL=-0.2 dB at 150 GHz) while the simulation above 190 GHz can be inaccurate because of mode conversion from TE11 to TM11 (compare figure \ref{fig_TE11_switch_simulation} with figure \ref{fig_measured_scattering_param_protoype_190_220}). \newe{After cooling, the ohmic contribution to the insertion loss decreases and the contribution associated with surface roughness mode conversion remains practically unchanged.} \newd{Since the Al 6061-T6 resistivity decreases from 4.19\,$\mu\Omega\,\mathrm{cm}$ at room temperature down to 1.38 $\mu\Omega\,\mathrm{cm}$ at 10\,K \cite{CLARK1970295, Handbook...Al...1990}, we can estimate the insertion loss at cryogenic temperature to be $-$0.18\,dB at 150\,GHz and $-$0.73\,dB at 220\,GHz.} It is reasonable that also impedance mismatch and mode conversion are contributors to the insertion loss, but at the moment we don't have a way to estimate their contribution.